You can eat broccoli leaves. They’re edible, delicious, and packed with vitamins, antioxidants, and protein!

-Moreover, broccoli leaves are good for the human body as they’re rich in antioxidants.
+Moreover, broccoli leaves are rich in antioxidants.
 For instance, broccoli leaves are particularly rich in vitamin C and vitamin A. Powerful antioxidants.

 Eat broccoli leaves to boost vitamin C intake

-Most noteworthy, broccoli leaves are pretty rich in vitamin C. 100g contains more vitamin C than the daily recommended intake.
-We should consume at least 90 mg of vitamin C per day.
-Eat broccoli leaves to consume more than you need…
+Most noteworthy, broccoli leaves are pretty rich in vitamin C. 100g contain more vitamin C than the daily recommended intake.

-Broccoli florets are also particularly high in vitamin C (3).
+Broccoli florets are also particularly high in vitamin C.

 Broccoli leaves protect your eyesight

 Furthermore, broccoli leaves are particularly rich in vitamin A. Just 100g contain 16,000 IU of vitamin A.

-Vitamin A has been linked with good eyesight (4).
+Vitamin A has been linked with good eyesight.